-In the middle years of the Nineteenth Century the concept of "madness" was very slowly being displaced by that of "mental illness".
+In the middle years of the Nineteenth Century the concept of "madness" was slowly being displaced by that of "mental illness."
 "Medico psychology" was becoming a recognised term.
 The Commission in Lunacy continually emphasised the need to eradicate harsh and cruel treatment in asylums and to promote humane alternatives.
-In 1847, the Commission's Annual Report wrote about melancholic patients being immersed in cold baths, epileptics who were subjected to being harsh purgatives and those with paralysis being given shock treatment in the form of creosote and other "stimulants".
+In 1847, the Commission's Annual Report referred to melancholic patients being immersed in cold baths, epileptics who were subjected to harsh purgatives and those with paralysis being given shock treatment in the form of creosote and other "stimulants".

-In 1854, the Commission made a survey of medical superintendents' views about the methods used to restrain difficult patients particularly where these included methods "greater in degree, more severe in character, or longer in duration than is necessary for the security and care of a lunatic" (25)
+In 1854, the Commission made a survey of medical superintendents' views about the methods used to restrain difficult patients, particularly where these involved physical force that was "greater in degree, more severe in character, or longer in duration than is necessary for the security and care of a lunatic" (25)